ashleefv/LayeredSpheres_DDSdesign/README.md

 ### Sensitivity_and_Confidence_Interval Folder Scripts and Data
 * Combined_local_and_SOBOL.m This file plots a 3x2 figure where the top row is composed of local sensitivity analysis obtained from MATLAB and the bottom row is composed of SOBOL indices obtained from COMSOL.
 Creates Figure 2.
 * Confidence_Intervals.m This plots allows for the calculation of local sensitivity of the obtained estimated parameters, as well as calculation of the confidence interval of those parameters.
-* FD_spheres_variable_diffusivity_two_spheres.m This file contains the finite difference discretization scheme for spheres.
 * InitialGuesses50Simulations.xlsx This datasheet contains the information used and results for the final parameter estimation for both BSA and bevacizumab in MATLAB and COMSOL.
 * MOAT.m This script is used to plot the Morris one-at-a-time results obtained from COMSOL.
 Creates Figure S7.
 * MOAT_Info_COMSOL.xlsx This datasheet contains the COMSOL results of the MOAT mean and MOAT standard deviation for the parameters under different drug release regimens.
 * MPs_release_6_months.xlsx This datasheet contains the experimental data for cumulative drug release with time, and its standard deviation.
-* simps.m This file performs Simpson's numerical integration.
-[Source](https://www.mathworks.com/matlabcentral/fileexchange/25754-simpson-s-rule-for-numerical-integration)
-* solve_FD_spheres_variable_diffusivity.m This file solves the PDE for Fickian diffusion within a radially symmetric sphere.
+* solve_FD_spheres_sensitivity.m This file solves the PDE for Fickian diffusion within a radially symmetric sphere.
+It is an optimized version of "solve_FD_spheres_variable_diffusivity.m" reporposed for the type of input and output required for the sensitivity analysis.

 ## COMSOL Folder Scripts and Data
 * BSA_Experimental_data_MPs_Chitosan-PCL.csv This datasheet contains the experimental data for the cumulative release of BSA with time (in seconds)